everx-labs/sdk-samples/nfc_card/ton-nfc-client-react-native/TonNfcCardReactNativeTest/README.md

-# Work with TON Labs NFC security card example
+# React Native sample project demonstrating how to work with TON Labs NFC security card

-This is React native exemplary application demonstrating work with NFC cards.
+This is a React Native exemplary application demonstrating how to work with NFC cards.

 It uses  [ton-nfc-client](https://github.com/tonlabs/ton-nfc-client) to handle NFC stuff.
-You may run both for Android smatphones and iPhones.
+You may run both on Android smartphones and iPhones.

 ## Prerequisite